 How much money did I make?

-I was able to Get LISTED Realty, and sold the house for much more than I thought it would, and I spent much more on the repairs than I thought as well.
+I was able to the house listed, and sold for much more than I thought it would, and I spent much more on the repairs than I thought as well.
 It took the contractor much longer to fix it because of the concrete walls.
 It was also tougher to install windows, and the electrical work and plumbing work all took longer.
 The roof was also much more expensive than I planned, and we ended up having to replace the furnace.
 I spent about $55,000 on the repairs.
 Here are the numbers:

 Selling costs: $8,500

 Carrying costs: $3,000

 Total costs: $73,000